Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Website: institut-lumiere.org

-Lyon is the birthplace of cinema.
 In 1895, brothers Auguste and Louis Lumière invented the Cinématographe and shot the first motion picture, "La Sortie de l'Usine Lumière à Lyon" (Workers Leaving the Lumière Factory), just steps from this museum.
+The film is 46 seconds long.
+It changed everything.

-Housed in the Lumière family mansion (Villa Lumière, 1899–1902), the museum traces the history of cinema from its invention through the silent era.
-The highlight is watching early Lumière films in the original Cinématographe format—simple, magical moments of everyday life that changed entertainment forever.
+The museum occupies the Lumière family mansion (Villa Lumière, 1899–1902).
+The permanent collection traces cinema's birth through the silent era.
+The highlight: watching early Lumière films projected in the original Cinématographe format—simple, magical moments of everyday life that somehow started an entire art form.

 Don't Miss: